Leather and fabric

 Type 3 Luxery range Brazilian leather

-Brazilian Leather: This extra thick cow leather can also be applied to our entire collection.
+The premium Range Brazilian leather is extra thick cow leather and can of course also be used on our entire new Chesterfields.
 Robust, versatile with a beautiful reflection in case of day and artificial light.
-In terms of color, there are several variants that you can choose from.
+In terms of color, there are different variants to choose from.
 Do you want to know more?
 Ask us!
-Prices for the new Chesterfields in this range have an additional price of 20%.
+Prices for the new Chesterfields to be ordered have an additional price of 20% in this range.

 Vintage old style leather